carlwitt/Erlang-Kademlia/README.md

 ===============

-Experimental implementation of distributed hash table in Erlang, following the Kademlia protocol/algorithm.
+Experimental implementation of a distributed hash table in Erlang, following the Kademlia protocol/algorithm.

 http://de.wikipedia.org/wiki/Kademlia